hajdukd/docker-saltstack/README.md

 (*Tested Versions)

-## Setup #FIXME after systemctl changes
+## Setup

+Before firing docker-compose, first build the base image used by it:

+`./bin/build-base-image.sh`

+This will create a centos7 base image with enabled systemd (System and Service Manager), to run multiple services within the same container.
+(FYI: Have in mind that Docker was designed to run container per service, that's why enabling systemd is considered dangerous and has maltitude of consequences).

+To use the new image to build salt-master and salt-minion images run:

+`docker-compose build`

 To start master and minion run:

 `./bin/start.sh`

 Console output from instances is redirected to `./docker-compose.log` file.

-FYI: In case you want master and minion running in `debug` mode, modify `Dockerfiles ENTRYPOINT` to:

-`ENTRYPOINT ["docker-entrypoint.sh", "debug"]`

 To log in into master or minion run:

 `./bin/login-{master,minion}.sh` with suffix matching specific instance.

-To validate the installation run below command from master:
+To validate the installation run one of below commands from master:

+`salt-key`

+or

 `salt '*' test.ping`